crschmidt/cpp.ebikelibrary.org/content/our-bikes/index.md

   <img src="/ebikes/US-RadRunner2-Green-Right-View_1200x.png" width=200 alt="Image of RadRunner Plus" />

 * **RadMission**: Single-speed e-bike with a mid-step or high-step frame.
 This is a straightforward hybrid-style bike with e-assist.
 (This bike has been EOLed; there is no way to buy this specific bike new.)
+The High-step is [available for purchase](/try-then-buy/radmission/) for $750.
 [Borrow this bike](https://docs.google.com/forms/d/e/1FAIpQLSe0Qj86MtCJm0T9w3RhqHQfDc6EEZ5kHJZDi0nMpL_0Wvt3-g/viewform?usp=pp_url&entry.504891430=RadMission:+Lightweight+hybrid-style+bike)

   <img src="/ebikes/MissionMS_white_side_700x.png" width=200 alt="Image of RadMission" />
   <img src="/ebikes/radmission-highstep.png" width=200 alt="Image of RadMission High Step" />